koldamendia/EBSD_Data_example/README.md

 # EBSD_Data_example
 Set of EBSD scans in .ctf format to test MTexTools functionality issues

 The repository contains .ctf files exported from Bruker ESPRIT.
-They correspond to a large area map acquired in 10 acquisitions, I believe arranged in a 2x5 grid the correspondence of the files to the position in the grid is unknown:
+They correspond to a large area map acquired in 10 acquisitions, I believe arranged in a 2x5 grid.
+The correspondence of the files to the position in the grid is unknown:

 The crystal symmetry is: